JSS University Mysore Sciences 2026

 The expected cutoff of NEET UG 2026 depends on several factors.
 Some of the major affecting factors that can influence the expected cutoff of NEET 2026 are discussed below.

-As per the NTA’s released data, a total of 22.79 lakh students have registered for NEET UG exam this year.
-Although this is an increase of only 3000 students from last year, it can influence the NEET cutoff.
+As per the NTA’s released data, a total of 22.05 lakh students appeared for NEET UG exam this year.
+Although this is a decrease of 4283 students from last year, it can influence the NEET cutoff.
 The more the number of students appearing for exams, the more is the competition, and hence a slightly high cutoff.

 The total available seats in NEET 2026 directly influence the expected cutoff scores.
 If more seats are available, there is less competition for each seat and hence cutoff can go low.
 However, if there is more competition per seat, the cutoff can go high.
 For NEET 2026, there can be an increase of about 12000 seats, resulting in slightly lower cutoff scores, however the total NEET 2026 applicants has also increased.